blutjens/awesome-forests/README.md

 # awesome-forests [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)
-**Awesome-forests** is a curated list of forest datasets.
-Targets carbon quantification, biodiversity, wildfire, and ecosystem analysis.
+**Awesome-forests** is a curated list of forest datasets for the machine learning and forestry community.
+The list targets carbon quantification, biodiversity, wildfire, ecosystem service quantification, and general ecosystem analysis.

 Getting started with data science in forests is HARD.
-We collected a list of datasets to get you started with analysing your forests, for example for carbon quantification, tree species detection, crown segmentation, etc.
+The lack of organized datasets is one reason why.
+So, this list of datasets intends to get you started with analysing your forests, for example for tree species classification, tree crown segmentation, or carbon quantification.

 This is a wide open and inclusive community; please feel free to add your favorite datasets via a pull request.